 “It’s a labor of love,” says Matt Ernst.

-The grandson of Jack Stacy, who ran this nursery and vegetable growing enterprise following his brother Mike’s passing, Ernst is hellbent not only on resurrecting his grandfather’s mission of organic gardening, but also in educating the public, particularly our youngest Cape Codders, on the joy of raising their own food.
+The grandson of Jack Stacy, who ran this nursery and vegetable growing enterprise following his brother Mike’s passing, Ernst is excited in resurrecting his grandfather’s mission of organic gardening, but also in educating the public, particularly our youngest Cape Codders, on the joy of gardening and raising their own food.